jjg/freetrace/README.md

 ## Proposed Implementation (PROTOTYPE)

-The current design is based around the [ESP32]() microcontroller.
-The [Adafruit Huzza Feather]() has been selected for its built-in power management.
+The current design is based around the [ESP32](https://en.wikipedia.org/wiki/ESP32) microcontroller.
+The [Adafruit HUZZAH32 Feather](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather) has been selected for its built-in power management.
 Additional hardware includes a li-poly battery, LED's to indicate status, a switch to signal "diagnosed" status and a button to activate the display when not triggered by other events.

 The device firmware is written using the Arduino IDE and ESP32 module.
 The main loop is outlined below in pseudocode below: